 Creating good sleeping habits will

-- Keeps your energy levels, mood, brain function and motivation at peak levels to improve your performance in and out of the gym.
+- Keeps your energy levels, mood, brain function, and motivation at peak levels to improve your performance in and out of the gym.

 - Increases the output of important muscle building and fat burning hormones like testosterone and IGF-1

-- Your respiratory exchange rate increases which helps your body metabolize fat for energy instead of muscle.
+- Your respiratory exchange rate increases, which helps your body metabolize fat for energy instead of muscle.

-- Reduces cortisol which is a hormone that stores fat.
+- Reduces cortisol, which is a hormone that stores fat.

-Do not ignore the benefits of a healthy sleep schedule because it will have a measurable impact on your results.
+Please do not ignore the benefits of a healthy sleep schedule because it will have a measurable impact on your results.

-Try To Keep A Regular Sleep Schedule.
+Try To Keep A Regular Sleep Schedule

 Stay Away From Your Electronic Devices To Get To Sleep sooner

-Instead of watching tv, skimming the web or being on your phone, spend that time reading a book, listening to an audiobook or just talking to your spouse. ( I know, that’s a crazy concept right )
+Instead of watching tv, skimming the web, or being on your phone, spend that time reading a book, listening to an audiobook, or just talking to your spouse. ( I know, that’s a crazy concept, right )

 Try Not To Go To Sleep After Eating Too Much Or Being To Hungry.